 Elite Daily spoke with Beverly Hills family and relationship psychotherapist Dr. Fran Walfish, who says that dreams generally don't walk in a straight line.

 According to Dr. Walfish, you may be dreaming about your mother, but the meaning of the dream may not necessarily have anything to do with her.
 Walfish tells Elite Daily, "It does not necessarily mean that it's about your mother.
 It might represent, symbolically, that you may be in a relationship that's conflicted."

 If you're dreaming about you and your mom fighting, or her possibly ignoring you, or even your mother dying, these can all be symbolic of the existing relationships in your life.
 Dr. Walfish explains, "What you should do is ask yourself, 'What is the nature of the relationship that I have with my mom?'
 Is it, for example, conflicted?
 Is it an overprotective relationship?
 Is it warm and fuzzy?
 Is it distant and disconnected?
 Is your mother controlling?
 And then what you want to do is examine the relationships you're in right now and ask yourself where you feel a similarity."

-But what if you dream about your mother after she has passed away?
+What if you dream about your mother after she has passed away?
 Is there a unique type of symbolism in this context?

 According to Dr. Walfish, this could also mean a plethora of things, ranging from yearning for your mom's presence in her physical form, to feeling generally unresolved with her passing.
 She explains, "It might mean you miss her; it might mean you're unresolved in the closure.
 It might mean you feel safe with her more than anyone else.
-It could also mean it's your attempt at saying goodbye, to find peace.
+It could also mean it's your attempt at saying goodbye, to find peace."

 Walfish also adds your dreams aren’t typically about the actual people in your dreams.
 She says, "But the dreams are usually not about the character in the dreams.
 They're more about how each character feels as a representation or projection of yourself.
-What it means, for instance, is, if you dream about your mom whether alive or deceased, how she feels in the dream is a representation of how you feel.
+What it means, for instance, is, if you dream about your mom, whether alive or deceased, how she feels in the dream is a representation of how you feel."

 Dr. Walfish advises that you don't shy away from deeply examining your dreams, because in the end, they can actually help you understand yourself more clearly.
 She adds, "Too many people are very afraid of their dreams and avoid looking at them.
 But in fact, dreams can be a window into our subconscious, and they can help us resolve conflict we're not aware we're struggling with.
-So they can be a very useful tool to get to issues we're not dealing with.
+So they can be a very useful tool to get to issues we're not dealing with."

 I personally like to think of dreams as your third eye speaking to your conscious state as best as it can.
 It's like your intuition manifesting into visual form — only it speaks in code.
 Dreams are for you to comb through, to look at your life as critically as possible to understand what is happening in the far corners of your psyche.
+Until then, sweet dreams.